 Open plan living-room with kitchen and dining areas.
 TV, DVD player, CD player and wood-burner.
-Double electric range cooker, microwave, fridge, freezer, washing machine/drier and dishwasher
+Double electric range cooker, microwave, 2 fridges (each with freezer compartment), washing machine/drier and dishwasher

 Bathroom with bath, fitted shower, WC and wash-basin